 Vidaloka is also a modern-type serif font like Bodoni, only a bit thicker and wider set than the latter.
 Designs with bold illustrative elements — like the two women in the above example — must be complemented with a strong headline font, lest it be lost in the invite.
 The lightness and simplicity of its complementary font, Lato, softens the color blocks created by the main elements.

 Playfair Display is best for simple or minimalist designs.
 It’s decorative quality must be balanced off with light and simple fonts — in this case: Arialle.
-Notice too how the round tips of Playfair play off the polka-dot design, while the combined visual weight of the two fonts balance the weight of the invite’s top half.
+Notice too how the round tips of Playfair play off the polka-dot design, while the combined visual weight of the two fonts balances the weight of the invite’s top half.
 (Good design is deliberate!)

 This is an unusual choice for a wedding invitation, but it works well for non-traditional weddings.
 In this design, the connecting letterforms and overall playfulness of Pacifico require the tough, basic look of a font like Open Sans.